 Historic buildings are buildings of special architectural or historic interest.
 Many, but not all, of these are listed buildings – most buildings dating from before 1840 are listed.
 There are currently three categories on the Statutory List of Buildings in England and Wales:

-Grade II* - buildings of particular importance comprising around 5.5% of listed buildings (almost 1,400 buildings in London)
+Grade II* - buildings of particular importance comprising around 5.5% of listed buildings in England (almost 1,400 buildings in London)

 Grade II – buildings of special interest comprising around 92% of listed buildings in England (over 16,000 buildings in London)

 Why might they need managing differently?